Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 • Easily extendable for further tuning and deployment.

 # Error features:
-No major issues were encountered during development, but overfitting occurred with the imbalanced dataset.
+- **No Major Errors**: No major issues were encountered during development, but overfitting occurred with the imbalanced dataset.

 # Task 3
 ## Key Features: